git-cola/git-cola/CONTRIBUTING.md

 This will update `.po` files with untranslated strings which translators can use to translate `git-cola`.

-Untranslatted strings are denoted by an empty "" string.
+Untranslated strings are denoted by an empty "" string.

 The `.mo` files have to be regenerated after each change by running: